ShenDezhou/Chinese-PreTrained-BERT/readme.md

 ## Thank you
-Project Author: Dezhou Shen.
-Please follow my Twitter(@dezhou), thank you!
+Project Author: Brian Shen.
+Twitter@dezhou.
+Please follow my Twitter, thank you!
 During the construction of the project, the following warehouses have been referred to.
 Thank you here:
 - BERT：https://github.com/google-research/bert
 - Chinese pretrained model：https://github.com/ymcui/Chinese-BERT-WWM